michaelfeil/infinity/docs/docs/index.md

 <details>
   <summary>Using Langchain with Infinity</summary>
-  Now available under # Integrations in the side panel.
+  Now available under # Python Integrations in the side panel.
   ```
 </details>